 You Sure You Can’t You Have It All?

-My friend, the award-winning speculative fiction writer Nick DiChario, says, “Being a writer is often as much about What We Give Up as it is about What We Do.
+One of my friends, the award-winning speculative fiction writer Nick DiChario, says, “Being a writer is often as much about What We Give Up as it is about What We Do.
 Or more so.”

 Option #1—Get a Real Job